ghidosoft/epoch/README.md

 This is a ZX Spectrum 48K emulator written from scratch in C++.

+Rendering is done using GLFW and OpenGL Core 4.1.

 ## Features
 - WIP

 ## Build

 This project uses CMake.
-Works on Windows (Visual Studio 2022) and Ubuntu 22.04.
+Tested on Windows (Visual Studio 2022) and GNU/Linux (Ubuntu 22.04).

 ### Ubuntu 22.04 build